utsaslab/crashmonkey/README.md

 2. **Generate Workloads** :
-To generate workloads confining to the above mentioned bounds, run the following command in the `ace` directory  :
+To generate workloads conforming to the above mentioned bounds, run the following command in the `ace` directory  :
     ```python
     cd ace
     python ace.py -l 1 -n False -d True